 It's a basic truth that if you start with a goal in mind, you're way more likely to get there.

 Your time horizon is just as important.
 If you don't need to use your money for a while, at least five or 10 years, you can usually get a higher rate of return.
-But if need your money sooner, you'll probably trade earning power for something more stable.
+But if you need your money sooner, you'll probably trade earning power for something more stable.

 Other things to think about